 { Astronomical Observatory, University of Warsaw, Al. Ujazdowskie 4, 00-478 Warszawa, Poland \and Department of Particle Physics and Astrophysics, Weizmann Institute of Science, Rehovot 76100, Israel \and Department of Astronomy, University of Geneva, Chemin Pegasi 51, 1290 Versoix, Switzerland \and Department of Astronomy, University of Geneva, Chemin d'Ecogia 16, 1290 Versoix, Switzerland \and Sednai Sarl, 1204 Geneva, Switzerland \and European Space Astronomy Centre (ESA/ESAC), Villanueva de la Canada, 28692 Madrid, Spain \and RHEA for European Space Agency (ESA), Camino bajo del Castillo, s/n, Urbanizacion Villafranca del Castillo, Villanueva de la Ca{\~n}ada, 28692 Madrid, Spain \and Institute of Astronomy, University of Cambridge, Madingley Road, CB3 0HA, Cambridge, UK }

 \abstract {One of the rarest types of variability is the phenomenon of gravitational microlensing, a transient brightening of a background star due to an intervening lensing object.
-Microlensing is a powerful tool in studying the invisible or otherwise undetectable populations in the Milky Way, including planets and black holes.} {We describe the first \gaia catalogue of microlensing event candidates, give an overview of its content and discuss its validation. } {The catalogue of Gaia microlensing events is composed by analysing the light curves of around 2 billion sources of \gdr{3} from all over the sky covering 34 months between 2014 and 2017.} {We present 363 Gaia microlensing events and discuss their properties.
-Ninety events were never reported before and were not discovered by other surveys.
-The contamination of the catalogue is assessed to 0.6-1.7\%.} {}
+Microlensing is a powerful tool for studying the invisible or otherwise undetectable populations in the Milky Way, including planets and black holes.} {We describe the first \gaia catalogue of candidate microlensing events, give an overview of its content, and discuss its validation. } {The catalogue of Gaia microlensing events was composed by analysing the light curves of around 2 billion sources of \gdr{3} from all over the sky covering 34 months, between 2014 and 2017.} {We present 363 Gaia microlensing events and discuss their properties.
+Of these, 90 have never been reported before and have not been discovered by other surveys.
+The contamination of the catalogue is assessed to 0.6\%-1.7\%.} {}

 \keywords{Catalogues -- Methods: data analysis -- Stars: variables: Microlensing}